agarkra/Digit-Recognizer-using-Keras/README.md

 # Digit-Recognizer-using-Keras
-In this notebook I have a made a digit recogniser using deep learning Keras model.
+In this notebook,I have a made a digit recogniser using deep learning Keras model.